-Idea - If successful with this funding request, the funds would contribute to the total cost of a new Renfrew bus.
+If successful with this funding request, the funds would contribute to the total cost of a new Renfrew bus.
 The Idea underlining this request is that a partial cost contribution towards the purchase of a Renfrew bus is not simply the purchase of a piece of equipment but rather is a benefaction that will serve children with special needs, their families and the new communities in which they live for years to come.
 Families need to have their children transported to the Renfrew site of specialized programming that serves the community in which they are living in.
-The next school year will see ever more need of Renfrew transport vehicles to accommodate the families and children living in the farther reaches and new communities of Calgary.
-To this end, this funding request of $15,000 is for the partial cost of a new bus that will start servicing new Calgary communities within the 2022 year.
+The next school year will see even more need of Renfrew transport vehicles to accommodate the families and children living in the farther reaches and new communities of Calgary.
+To this end, this funding request of $25,000 is for the partial cost of a new bus that will start servicing new Calgary communities within the 2023 year.

 Renfrew transports 550 children – 90% of the total student population - every day, to and from school, with a fleet of 48 buses (including 4 standby buses, for on-call needs).
-Families are charged a nominal fee for the door-to-door service of Renfrew busing, and can be subsidized if this fee causes financial stress.
+Families in our elementary and Jr. High programs are charged a nominal fee for the door-to-door service of Renfrew busing, and can be subsidized if this fee causes financial stress.
 All drivers are professionally licensed and certified in “S” Endorsement, First Aid and CPR training.
 Ongoing training ensures the highest possible level of skill and safety proficiency amongst Renfrew drivers.
 Each bus is outfitted with safety equipment and seats that can accommodate all children’s needs; 29 buses can transport one or two wheelchairs.
 A stringent maintenance schedule ensures the safety and reliability of the fleet.
-Currently 5 buses have accrued around 300,000 kilometers, and so are due for replacement.
+Currently 6 buses have accrued around 300,000 kilometers, and so are due for replacement.
 Additionally, the distances buses must travel increase with the growth of Calgary; Renfrew continues to adapt and respond with more routes each year as new communities are being developed and pushed to the city limits.

 Who Will it Benefit?